Thank you for your interest in participating in the Mardi Gla Pride Procession on Saturday the 4tth September 2021.

 There are points in the route that Glasgow City Council may order that no music should be played and these will be identified prior to the procession.

-We look for this to be a continual march however emergency vehicles will be given right of way as we are using public roads.
+This will be a continual march with no stopping however emergency Vehicles/Vehicles/floatss will be given right of way as we are using public roads.

 The Mardi Gla team are working closely with a multi-agency team to ensure the success and safety of this procession for everyone.
-This team includes Glasgow City Council, Police Scotland, Medical providers and more.
+This team includes Glasgow City Council and Police Scotland, medical providers and more.

 Mardi Gla fully recognise the Pride was born out of protest and encourage political participation however those that abuse, disparage or insult the work of the LGBT Co-op, Mardi Gla or any other participant will be withdrawn or removed from procession.
 We would also like to ensure that participants are aware of the following points to ensure positive and successful delivery of the procession.